noclocks/NoClocksVault/03-AREAS/Decisions/Utility First CSS Frameworks.md

 The design system is also working on any [[Hyper Text Markup Language (HTML)|HTML]] element by default - not having to import any special utility components that accept the styled-system props.

 Another benefit is easily seeing the styles they apply by hovering over the class name.

+- More consistent styling
+    - TailwindCSS by itself provides a predefined set of of font sizes, widths, breakpoints, colors (which all can be modified)
+- Higher overall quality of UI
+    - Having to write less custom CSS through TailwindCSS, and having to build fewer basic components ourselves by using Tailwind UI should result in a overall higher quality of components, including better accessibility
+- Increased efficiency of building and maintaining UI
+    - Less naming things, less writing fully custom css, less importing of packages (styled-components, styled-system), less importing of abstracted "utility" components (, )
+    - Easier to maintain, read and understand existing UI code (with utility classes being present directly in the composition of html elements)
+- design and developers can focus less on making sure that basic components like Buttons, Dropdowns, Modals, Forms, etc, look good and function well - and focus more on domain-specific design challenges that are unique to Open Collective - and have access to more consistent primitives while doing so

 ## Affected Projects